inno-devops-labs/S24-core-course-labs/app_python/README.md

 # Simple Flask app
 The idea of the app is really simple, it just shows the current time in Moscow

+# App accessed
+The number of site visits can be found on the path `/visits`

 # Set up
 1. Firstly it is preferable to use virtual environment for `python`:
 ```bash